javimelendrez/CPSC481Proj1/README.md

 current best path tiles in a different color from those paths rejected.
 The project will be built in Jathp-Lisp running with P5, JS, HTML in a web browser page.

+How to build project:
+  - Download zip folder
+  - extract folder on desktop
+  - open up "index-js-p5-jathp-5" file in any browser of choice

 Set Up and installation: N/A

 Features: bot starts at top left corner and makes its way down to the bottom right corner